tamilzh2018/kode-kloud-test/AWS.md

 **Q6: Launch EC2 Instance**

 > *You are deploying a testing environment and need a t3.micro Amazon Linux instance in a specific subnet with a new key pair and security group.
 How would you configure and launch it?*
+For this task, create an EC2 instance with following requirements:

+1) The name of the instance must be datacenter-ec2.

+2) You can use the Amazon Linux AMI to launch this instance.

+3) The Instance type must be t2.micro.

+4) Create a new RSA key pair named datacenter-kp.

+5) Attach the default (available by default) security group.
 **Q7: Change EC2 Instance Type**

 > *A t2.micro instance you launched is underperforming.
 You need to upgrade it to t3.medium.
 Walk through the steps to do this with minimal downtime.*